peteward44/nesulator/README.md

 # Build

 You will need to have Visual Studio 2022, wxWidgets 3.2.2.1, boost 1.81.0 and SDL development environments setup to build.

+Builds of SDL2 and SDL_Sound are in the build folder.
+These were built from SDL2 2.27.0 and SDL_Sound 2.0.1.0, and built from the GitHub sources on 26.3.2023